dev-workshops/one-day-android/02-day-one-afternoon.md

 - (Mostly) Everything is a class/object
 - Unlike scripting languages, you can't just "run" a file
+- There's now a language called `Kotlin` that compiles like java, and can be used for Android development.
+There are (online resources)[https://try.kotlinlang.org/#/Kotlin%20Koans/Introduction/Lambdas/Task.kt] available, But we won't talk about it more today.

 ## Demo: Data types (30 mins)